Netcracker/DRNavigator/documentation/Architecture.md

   - `active site` is the action to switch site to `active` mode.
 This action applied to only one site.
   - `standby site`  is the action to switch site to `standby` mode.
 This action applied to only one site.
   - `list` is the action to list all or part of microservices of sites.
-  - `status` is the action to show all or part of microservices status and print them in the ordered by dependency list.
+  - `status` is the action to show all or part of microservices status and print them in the list ordered by dependencies.

 ## Configuration file